What’s the one thing (other than revenue) that every business needs? We’ll give you a hint: Customer Feedback!

 After you’ve collected your feedback, either in-person using a kiosk or online using a survey, gather every employee for a discussion.
 This is a prime opportunity to address customer’s concerns and receive input from your team.

-Once your clients or customers finish giving you feedback, the process doesn’t stop there.
-Always follow-up with your survey takers.
+Once your customers finish giving you feedback, the process doesn’t stop there.
+Always follow-up with your survey participants.
 You can send them an email, text, call, or letter in the mail thanking them for their response.
 By following-up after the fact, it shows them that you really care about what they have to say.

 If you are lucky, they might even share more feedback that they left out in their initial response.
-People tend to open up more once you show that you’re attempting to form a relationship.
+People tend to open up more once you show that you are taking their input seriously.
+And also because now they know you may actually do something about it!

 Knowing how to use your customer feedback to improve service is an incredible tool for your business.
-How does a company know what to improve upon without feedback?
+How do you know what to improve on without feedback?
 Growing as a business and utilizing client input go hand in hand.

 Use the iPad and Kiosk to place within your company to collect survey feedback from customers or employees.